 .svnwithin it, together with directories of languages.
 You'll need to add your own set of files for the language you are trying to translating to.

 blender_docsdirectory to generate a set of files for

-make gettext sphinx-intl update -p build/locale -l fr
+make gettext sphinx-intl update -p build/gettext -l fr

 These files are still in English only, with all